 Year 10 is also a year of transition for many students.
 Students often find themselves taking up the first of many ‘adult’ opportunities, such as driving, having a job and increased freedom.
 There are many experiences at school to complement these opportunities, including curriculum support covering risk taking and safe driving, a RYDA Driving/Road Safety day, Careers lessons and the development of individual resumes for students and the completion of the AMOW (All My Own Work) program; compulsory for those continuing on to Year 11.
 Other important experiences in Year 10 studies include the HSIE Vietnam Incursion, and subject excursions, such as the PASS Coaching excursion to a local primary school, the Drama Aspire Workshop, Commerce excursion to Sydney, Visual Arts excursion and many more.

 There are also opportunities for leadership as Peer Support Leaders, helping Year 7 students transition into high school and adjust to their new surroundings.
-Year 10 students are also in charge of coordinating the sporting activities on St Paul’s Day at the end of Term 2, allowing further demonstration of teamwork and cooperation amongst students.
 Part of the well-being program at school also includes the annual Brainstorm Production in Term 3.

 In Year 10, students can also participate in some of the amazing extra-curricular activities available at St Paul’s Catholic College.
 These include the Duke of Edinburgh Award and the Vietnam Immersion (every two years).
 Further information on each of these opportunities is available on the College website and students are encouraged to consider undertaking one or more of these educational and rewarding experiences.